 How Can You Educate Yourself?

-Number one: honestly and objectively evaluate your resolution, goals, motives and plan.
-Number two: learn your reasons – the why, what, where, who and hows will help you make wise decisions and changes that make sense to YOU.
-No amount of motivation, effort, white-knuckling can work better than choosing an approach that fits with your values, schedule, lifestyle and abilities.
-Many New Year’s resolutions, especially weight loss, require changes that need to become habits.
-So if these changes are too difficult to incorporate into your daily life, chances are that you’ll revert back to old habits.
+Number one: honestly and objectively evaluate your resolution, goals, motives, and plan.
+Number two: learn your reasons: the why, what, where, who, and hows will help you make wise decisions and changes that make sense to YOU.
+No amount of motivation, effort, or white-knuckling can work better than choosing an approach that fits with your values, schedule, lifestyle, and abilities.
+Many New Year’s resolutions—especially weight loss—require changes that need to become habits.
+So if these changes are too difficult to incorporate into your daily life, chances are you’ll revert back to old habits.

 Keep your resolutions simple, make one at a time, find your motivations, visualize yourself in the future as successful, and remember: Do, or do not.
 There is no “try”!